MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

    >[!Tip]
    >Pay particular attention to the number shown for _Excluded meeting hours_.
 This metric is usually more important than the percentage of meetings because time spent in meetings is a more important indicator when analyzing meeting behavior than the sheer number of meetings, which can vary greatly in length.

-### Customization working area
+## Customization working area

 On the bottom part of the page, you make customizations for four of the five types of exclusion: appointments, large meetings, long meetings, and meetings by topic.
 This section is not available for the first exclusion type: cancelled meetings.

 In three of the four steps, you can use a word cloud and a phrase table to select phrases to remove from the exclusion that you are defining.
-For more information, see [Word cloud](#word-cloud) and [Phrase table](#phrase-table).
+For more information, see [Word cloud](#word-cloud), [Keyword search](#keyword-search), and [Phrase table](#phrase-table).

 <!--
 ### Customization UI for appointments, large meetings, and long meetings